smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

-It is not currently possible for users of the SDK to configure a client's maximum number of retry attempts.
-This RFC establishes a method for users to set the number of retries to attempt when calling a service and would allow users to disable retries entirely.
-This RFC would introduce breaking changes to the `retry` module of the `aws-smithy-client` crate.
+While it is currently possible for users to implement request timeouts by racing operation send futures against timeout futures, this RFC proposes a more ergonomic solution that would also enable users to set timeouts for things like TLS negotiation and "time to first byte".

 Terminology
 -----------

-There's a lot of terminology to define so I've broken it up into three sections.
+There's a lot of terminology to define, so I've broken it up into three sections.

 ### General terms

 - **Smithy Client**: A `aws_smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
 This is not generated and lives in the `aws-smithy-client` crate.
 - **Fluent Client**: A code-generated `Client<C, M, R>` that has methods for each service operation on it.
 A fluent builder is generated alongside it to make construction easier.
 - **AWS Client**: A specialized Fluent Client that defaults to using a `DynConnector`, `AwsMiddleware`, and `Standard` retry policy.
 - **Shared Config**: An `aws_types::Config` struct that is responsible for storing shared configuration data that is used across all services.
 This is not generated and lives in the `aws-types` crate.
 - **Service-specific Config**: A code-generated `Config` that has methods for setting service-specific configuration.
 Each `Config` is defined in the `config` module of its parent service.
 For example, the S3-specific config struct  is `use`able from `aws_sdk_s3::config::Config` and re-exported as `aws_sdk_s3::Config`.
 In this case, "service" refers to an AWS offering like S3.

 ### HTTP stack terms